awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 " >.env
 ```

-Pass the environment to the docker container
+Pass the environment to the docker container with `--env-file`, then test the container and the pipeline

 ```bash
 CHANNEL_NAME=<kvs-webrtc-channel-name>